Most refugee claimants live freely in Canada for their entire refugee claim process. Only a small number are arrested and detained (held in custody).

 Security

-If CBSA has any criminal or security concerns, they can detain you while they try to get more information.
-If they find evidence supporting their concerns, they may ask the IRB-ID to decide that you are not allowed to be in Canada.
-You will not be able to make a refugee claim.
-It is important to get legal advice if this happens.
+CBSA may think that you shouldn’t be allowed to stay in Canada for security reasons or because of criminal behaviour.
+They can detain you while they try to get more information.
+If they find evidence supporting their concerns, they may ask the IRB-ID to decide if you are allowed to be in Canada.

 When you can be detained